 After claiming benefits for unemployment, elderly workers who meet UI eligibility requirements receive temporary financial assistance from their State’s Unemployment Insurance Agency as they search for new suitable work.
 After claiming senior unemployment benefits, applicants may need to register for work with their State Employment Service, depending on where in the U.S. they reside.
 If seniors make an unemployment benefits claim and need to register for work in the state, their local Employment Service office can also help them to find new jobs, training programs, counseling services and skills testing.

 In addition to these federal unemployment benefits for seniors, the U.S. Department of Labor (DOL) sponsors the CareerOneStop website, a free online resource for job-seekers.
 While claiming unemployment benefits, unemployed job-seekers may use the national website to create a resume or cover letter, get interview tips and find local training programs.
-To learn more about these federal unemployment benefits, download our comprehensive guide here.
+To learn more about these federal unemployment benefits, download our free guide.

 How long can I claim unemployment benefits as a senior?

-After filing a senior unemployment benefits claim, petitioners can generally obtain unemployment insurance compensation for up to 26 weeks or until they meet their state’s maximum benefit amount.
+After filing a senior unemployment benefits claim, successful petitioners can generally obtain unemployment insurance compensation for up to 26 weeks or until they meet their state’s maximum benefit amount, whichever happens first.
 However, specific unemployment benefit claim requirements vary by state.

-Furthermore, an unemployment benefits extension may be available to certain claimants during periods of high unemployment.
+Furthermore, an unemployment benefits extension may be available to certain claimants during periods of high unemployment in their state.
 If claimants are eligible for a senior unemployment benefits extension, they will receive a notice from their State Unemployment Insurance Agency.
 Alternately, applicants may inquire about an unemployment insurance extension by contacting their local UI Agency for additional information.

 After filing an unemployment benefits claim, how much will my benefit amount be?